shanep/CS452/README.md

 are on your own to figure out how to get the project to build and run. **ALL** instructions below assume you are working on the departments lab machines.

-This project can be completed in C/C++ or [Rust](https://www.rust-lang.org/).
-You are in no way required to use C++ or Rust if you do not wish to do so.
-The textbook, examples, and starter code are all written in C. The only C++ dependency is the Google Test Framework.
-However, we are only going to write simple tests and you can easily write those in C. Using the advanced features of the Google Test Framework is optional.

 ## Task 0 - Pre-reading

 - [Grading Rubric](https://shanepanter.com/cs452/grading-rubric.html)